 EAP Post-Doctoral Fellowship

-The English for Academic Purposes (EAP) Program offers English support and enhancement for international graduate students.
-The goal of the program is to empower international students to maximize their academic success through coursework, workshops, tutoring, and self-study resources.
+The English for Academic Purposes (EAP) Program offers English language support and enhancement for international graduate students and visiting faculty.
+The goal of the program is to empower international students and faculty to maximize their academic success through coursework, workshops, tutoring, and self-study resources.

 The EAP post-doctoral scholars are an integral part of the EAP program at Notre Dame.
-As such, they provide one-on-one tutoring, lead bi-weekly workshops, and teach a one-semester course for international graduate students.
-This nine-month post-doctoral position runs from early August, 2017 until mid-May, 2018.
+As such, they provide one-on-one tutoring, lead regularly-scheduled workshops, and teach a one-semester course.

-The EAP Seminar is offered through the Center for the Study of Languages and Cultures (CSLC) and provides EAP post-docs with foundational knowledge in both second language acquisition theories and English as a Second Language teaching methodologies that will assist them in their roles as teachers and tutors in the EAP Program.
+The EAP Seminar is offered through the Center for the Study of Languages and Cultures (CSLC) and provides EAP post-docs with foundational knowledge in both Second Language Acquisition theories and English as a Second Language teaching methodologies that will assist them in their roles as teachers and tutors in the EAP Program.
 All training is led by the EAP Program Coordinator.
-This training includes a series of sessions on second language theories prior to their employment and on-going methodological instruction throughout the year of the appointment.
-EAP post-docs are trained in curriculum and workshop development and provided with an array of references, textbooks, and technological aids to support their teaching and tutoring.
+This training includes a series of sessions on Second Language Acquisition theories prior to their employment and on-going methodological instruction throughout the year of their appointment.
+EAP post-doctoral scholars are trained in curriculum and workshop development and provided with an array of references, textbooks, and technological aids to support their teaching and tutoring.
 Following this training, the post-doctoral scholars who have performed their duties satisfactorily will receive a certificate in Second Language Acquisition Theories and Methods.

-Applicants must be current or recently former graduate students from Notre Dame's College of Arts and Letters.
-At the time of application, applicants should have at least passed all departmental Ph.D. candidacy examinations, have a committee-approved dissertation topic, be in the writing phase of their dissertation, and have a set date for their defense.
+Applicants must be current or recent graduate students from Notre Dame's College of Arts and Letters.
+At the time of application, applicants should have, at least, passed all departmental Ph.D. candidacy examinations, have a committee-approved dissertation topic, be in the writing phase of their dissertation, and have a set date for their defense.
 The dissertation must be defended by August 1, 2017, or up to three years prior.
-When selected, EAP post-docs are expected to attend workshops and training sessions in the spring and to attend more training starting in early August 2017.
+When selected, EAP post-doctoral scholars are required to attend professional preparation sessions in May and additional preparation sessions starting in early August 2017.
 The dates for these sessions will be decided upon in consultation with post-docs and the EAP coordinator.

-Eligible candidates must also agree to fulfill the duties required by the EAP Post-Doc Job Description.
+Eligible candidates must also agree to fulfill all duties required by the EAP Fellowship Job Description.

 The selection committee will consider the candidate’s overall academic performance, whether or not the applicant has defended his or her dissertation (or is scheduled to defend prior to the start date), prior teaching experience and evaluations, and faculty/staff recommendations.

-Preferred applicants will be motivated by a strong interest in the English language, the language acquisition process, and teaching, and possess a devotion for helping international graduate students succeed in their academic goals.
+Preferred applicants will be motivated by a strong interest in the English language, the language acquisition process, and teaching; and possess an interest in helping international graduate students succeed in their academic goals.
 Additionally, preference will be given to applicants who have studied a foreign language and/or spent time living or studying abroad.

 Decisions will be announced before the summer break of 2017.
-Post-docs are required to attend one EAP workshop and one tutoring session during the spring term and to attend training sessions in preparation for the following academic year.
+Post-docs are encouraged to attend one EAP workshop and one tutoring session during the Spring term and to attend training sessions in May in preparation for the following academic year.

 Application Materials and Procedures

-Acceptable applications will be in PDF format, will be submitted to the email address [specified email address], and will include the following:
+Acceptable applications will be in PDF format, will be submitted to the EAP Post-Doc Application, and will include the following in one file:

-- A one-page cover letter indicating why the applicant is interested in the EAP Post-doc Fellowship and how his/her personal, academic, and professional experiences make the applicant an excellent candidate for such a position
+- A one-page cover letter indicating why the applicant is interested in the EAP Post-doc Fellowship and how their personal, academic, and professional experiences make them an excellent candidate for such a position

 - A separate page listing:

 - Proof of a successfully defended dissertation OR a letter from the director of graduate studies confirming that the applicant has a dissertation defense date scheduled by or before August 1, 2017.